arista-netdevops-community/network_tests_automation/docs/contribution.md

             "result": "failure",
             "messages": ["Unreachable Destination 10.0.0.11 from 10.0.0.5 in VRF default"],
             # This test has implemented atomic results.
             # Expected atomic results must be specified or the test will fail.
+Order matters.
+            # The atomic results must be defined in the same order.
             "atomic_results": [
                 {
                     # Expected atomic result description
                     "description": "Destination 10.0.0.11 from 10.0.0.5 in VRF default",
-                    # If the atomic result is tied to a subset of the test inputs, it needs to be expected here.
+                    # If the atomic result is tied to a subset of the test inputs, it needs to be added here otherwise the test will fail.
                     "inputs": {
                         "destination": "10.0.0.11",
                         "df_bit": False,